Car care: 8 essential tips for looking after your vehicle

 A quick check of the radiator coolant is as easy as looking at the level in the plastic overflow bottle of most cars.
 The coolant level should be in between the high and low markings.

-While you have the bonnet open, inspect the hoses and pipes - such as those leading to and from the radiator and heater - the fuel lines and any pipes associated with the power steering or brakes.
+With the bonnet open, inspect hoses and pipes - such as those leading to and from the radiator and heater.
+This is also a good time to check fuel lines and any pipes associated with the power steering or brakes.
 Stains could indicate a leak, and any soft, kinked, swollen or cracked hoses should be replaced by a reputable mechanic.

 2. Check your engine oil regularly